 November 28, 2017

-No pun intended but eye care professionals would like you to keep an EYE on your vision health.
+No pun intended but eye care professionals would like you to keep an EYE on your eye health.
 We all know that going to the doctor and dentist are all part of taking care of your overall health.
-What about the eye doctor?
-If you see well, or think you see well does that mean you don’t need to see an eye doctor?
+What about your eye health?
+If you see well or think you see well does that mean you don’t need to see an eye doctor?
 Does a passing result on the visual acuity test at the school, DMV, health fair or doctor’s office count as an eye exam?

 Lastly, visit our website, www.eyeque.com for helpful articles highlighting important facts about your vision and reminders.
 Also, learn more about how you can track your vision between visits with your eye doctor, helping you and your eye doctor to stay in the know.